Illinois Bone and Joint Institute Data Breach Settlement (Closed)

 Frequently Asked Questions

-Who qualifies for the Illinois Bone and Joint Institute settlement?
+Who qualified for the Illinois Bone and Joint Institute settlement?

-The settlement covers individuals who were sent a notice that their personal information may have been affected by the data security incident IBJI discovered around July 4, 2024.
-If you received a breach notice from IBJI, you are a class member.
+The settlement covered individuals who were sent a notice that their personal information may have been affected by the data security incident IBJI discovered around July 4, 2024.
+Claim filing is now closed.

-How much can I get from the IBJI data breach settlement?
+How much could class members get from the IBJI data breach settlement?

-You can choose any combination of three benefits: reimbursement of up to $5,000 for documented out-of-pocket losses, two years of Kroll medical monitoring, and an estimated $50 pro rata cash payment.
-The cash amount may rise or fall depending on how many valid claims are filed against the $4 million fund.
+Eligible class members could choose any combination of three benefits: reimbursement of up to $5,000 for documented out-of-pocket losses, two years of Kroll medical monitoring, and an estimated $50 pro rata cash payment.
+The claim deadline has passed, so these benefits are no longer available to new claimants.

 What is the deadline to file an IBJI settlement claim?